 If you've been assessed for anaesthesia your CPA period must be in clinical anaesthesia; time spent in other specialities will not be considered.
 If you've been assessed for pain medicine, your CPA period must be in pain medicine; time spent in other specialities will not be considered.

 Before commencing the CPA period, you must submit an application for approval of a position and supervisors agreement for review.
-We will send the outcome of this review will be sent to:
+We will send the outcome of this review to:

 - You (the applicant)

 - Your supervisor, and;